mbr4477/blog/content/blog/2022/02/12/wordle.md

 - The word that sets you up to minimize the worst-case number of guesses, or
 - The word that sets you up to solve the puzzle as fast as possible (but risks not solving it at all)

 This is not an exhaustive list, either.
-The point is that is doesn't make sense to claim that a word is the "best" without carefully defining the problem you are solving.
+The point is that it doesn't make sense to claim that a word is the "best" without carefully defining the problem you are solving.
 With a clear definition, you will be able to tell whether a particular solution is truly the best you can do.
 To make matters even worse,
-even if you can define the problem, that doesn't mean that you can practically find the solution.
+even if you can define the problem, that doesn't mean you can practically find the solution.
 If that's the case,
-you have to make some simplying assumptions so the problem becomes "tractable."
+you have to make simplying assumptions so the problem becomes "tractable."

 Of course, the usefulness of your solution depends on how realistic